A first day record 156 chinook caught in Roche Harbor Salmon Classic

 The first day of the Roche Harbor Salmon Derby in the San Juan Islands produced some large sized hatchery chinook.

 “We weighed in 156 fish (on Friday), and that was the most ever for this derby,” said Tim Flint, a spokesman for the Northwest Marine Trade Association’s Northwest Salmon Derby Series.
-“We looked back and the previous high was 105 fish.”
+“We looked back and the previous high was 104 fish (in 2013).”

 In first place is Jerry Thomas of Mount Vernon with an 18 pounds, 12 ounce hatchery chinook.